Emmotes/ic_spoilers/docs/season_3.md

 <br />

 **Unknown**
 > Barrowin attacks 0.25 seconds faster for each stack of Vigilance she has.
-Additionally, when a Champion that is eligible for Healing Word is hit by an Enemy, Barrowin attacks 1 second faster for her next two attacks.
+Additionally, when a Champion that is eligible for Healing Word is hit by an enemy, Barrowin attacks 1 second faster for her next two attacks.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>